cosmos/ibc/papers/2020-05/src/channels.md

 &nbsp;

-The `recvPacket` function is called by a module in order to receive and process an IBC packet sent on the corresponding channel end on the counterparty chain.
+The `recvPacket` function is called by a module in order to receive and process an IBC packet sent on the corresponding channel end on the counterparty ledger.

 Calling modules must execute application logic atomically in conjunction with calling `recvPacket`, likely beforehand to calculate the acknowledgement value.